MatthewArcaro/Home-network-monitor/README.md

-A custom IDS taht captures my network traffic and provides security summaries for me.
+A custom IDS that captures my network traffic and provides security summaries for me.

 #Tech stack below